Luton: History

 The original town hall was destroyed in 1919 during Peace Day celebrations at the end of the First World War.
 Dr. John G. Dony, author of The Flora of Bedfordshire, told his history students (he taught at Luton Grammar, predecessor of Luton Sixth Form College) in the 1950s that he had broken the last intact window of the old town hall during the 1919 riots.
 Local people, including many ex-servicemen, were unhappy with unemployment and had been refused the use of a local park to hold celebratory events.
-They stormed the town hall, setting it alight (see Luton Town Hall).
+They stormed Luton Town Hall, setting it alight.
 A replacement building was completed in 1936.

-Luton Borough Corporation had provided the borough with electricity since the early twentieth century from Luton power station, located adjacent to the railway.
-Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
+Luton Borough Corporation provided the borough with electricity since the early twentieth century from Luton power station, located adjacent to the railway.
+Upon nationalisation of the electricity industry in 1948, ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 Electricity connections to the national grid rendered the 23 megawatt (MW) coal and latterly oil-fired power station redundant.
 The station had a single chimney and two reinforced concrete cooling towers.
-The power station closed in 1968; in its final year of operation it delivered 3,192 MWh of electricity to the borough.
+The power station closed in 1968.
+In its final year of operation it delivered 3,192 MWh of electricity to the borough.

 Luton Airport opened in 1938, owned and operated by the council.
 It is now one of the largest employers in the area.

 The pre-war years, were something of an economic boom for Luton, as new industries grew and prospered.
 New private and council housing was built in the 1920s and 1930s, with Luton starting to incorporate nearby villages Leagrave, Limbury and Stopsley between 1928 and 1933.

 Post-war, a number of substantial estates of council housing were built, notably at Farley Hill, Stopsley, Limbury, Marsh Farm and Leagrave (Hockwell Ring).
 The Marsh Farm area of the town was developed in the mid to late 1960s as a large council housing estate, mostly to house the overspill population from London.
 However, the estate gained a reputation for high levels of crime, poverty and unemployment, which culminated in a riot on the estate in July 1992 and another more serious riot three years later.

 The partial closure of the Vauxhall manufacturing plant in 2002 had negative effects for Luton, leading to increased unemployment and deprivation.
 In 2024, Stellantis (owner of the Vauxhall marque) announced plans to close its operation in Luton.

 Governance

-There is just one tier of local government covering Luton: Luton Borough Council, which has been a unitary authority since 1997, being a district council which also performs the functions of a county council.
+There is one tier of local government covering Luton: Luton Borough Council.
+It has been a unitary authority since 1997, being a district council which also performs the functions of a county council.
 There are no civil parishes in the borough.
 The borough remains part of the ceremonial county of Bedfordshire.

-As of the 2024 UK general election, Luton is represented in Parliament by Sarah Owen who holds Luton North and Rachel Hopkins who holds Luton South, both for Labour.
+As of the 2024 general election, Luton is represented in Parliament by Sarah Owen who holds Luton North and Rachel Hopkins who holds Luton South and South Bedfordshire, both for Labour.